By Lease Type (9)

 Security Deposit Requirements

-- Returning to tenant – 15-day return period for no deductions.
-30-Day period for deductions and must include a written list.
+- Returning to the tenant – 15-day return period for no deductions.
+The 30-day period for deductions must include a written list.

-- Conditions for withholding – Must return the remaining deposit to tenant within 30 days if there are any deductions.[5]
+- Conditions for withholding – Return the remaining deposit to the tenant within 30 days if any deductions occur.[5]

 General Rights and Duties of Landlords and Tenants

 - Landlord Required Responsibilities – The landlord must make the rental unit habitable and adhere to the health and safety codes.
-The landlord must install working smoke detectors prior to the tenants moving in.
-Landlords must maintain the rental units pest control.
+The landlord must install working smoke detectors before the tenants move in.
+Landlords must maintain the rental units’ pest control.

 Paying Rent and Late Fees